Low-Income Housing Tax Credit Program: Comprehensive Guide

 - Bad credit report: You’ll likely have your credit reviewed and, while you don’t need to have good credit to qualify, a credit history of late or missing payments and other red flags may disqualify you.

 - False information: Never provide false information.
-Doing so will disqualify you and, more importantly, get you in trouble with the law.
+Doing so will disqualify you and, more importantly, might get you in trouble with the law.

 How Do You Apply To Live In An LIHTC Program Property?

-Follow these steps to apply for an affordable housing property that qualifies for the low-income housing credit.
+Follow these steps to apply for an affordable housing property that qualifies for the low-income housing tax credit.

 Find An LIHTC Property